• Sites’ Purpose

 The government and society should honor and respect the individual above the group or the collective.
 The rights of the individual must be protected, not those of the group.
 The insight that overemphasis on protecting group rights threatens the liberty of the individual is critical to a well ordered society.

-<< Citizenship
+<< CITIZENSHIP

 Primary Sidebar